microsoft/azuredevopslabs/labs/java/e2eintellij/readme.md

     ![Complete the merge](images/complete-merge.png)

-1. The PR completion triggers a new build off the master branch, which in turn will trigger a release. _It also transitions the Bug work item to Resolved_.
+1. The PR completion triggers a new build from the master branch, which in turn will trigger a release. _It also transitions the Bug work item state to Resolved_.

-1. Click on Builds to watch your build.
+1. Click on Builds to view your build progress.
 When the build completes, you will see the unit test and code coverage results as well as SonarQube analysis and quality gates (if you have configured SonarQube integration).

-1. Click on Releases and open the latest release which should have triggered off the PR merge build completion event.
+1. Click on Releases and open the latest release which should have triggered from the PR merge build completion event.

 1. On the Release Summary page, you will see the linked Bug work item.

     ![Linked work item in Release](images/linked-bug-release.png)

-1. Click on commits to see the incoming commits for this release.
+1. Click on Commits to view the incoming commits for this release.
 There is the commit to fix the bug as well as the commit to merge into master.

     ![Linked commits](images/linked-commits.png)

-1. Click on the Tests tab to see the test results.
-The UI tests should be passing.
+1. Click on the Tests tab to view the test results.
+The UI tests should be successful.

-1. Open the MyShuttle2 app by navigating to `http://localhost:8081/myshuttledev`.
-Log in again and verify that the totals column is correct and the Bug has been fixed.
+1. Launch the MyShuttle2 app by navigating to the URL `http://localhost:8081/myshuttledev`.
+Log in again and verify that the totals column value is correct and the Bug has been fixed.

     ![The bug has been fixed](images/bug-fixed.png)